“What do I do if I suspect I have an affected child?”

 We recommend that the first place you start is by changing your child’s diet.

-Consider having a food allergy and/or sensitivity test done.
+Consider having a food allergy and/or sensitivity test done if the results from an elimination diet are not conclusive.

 Many conventionally trained physicians do not yet accept food sensitivities as clinically meaningful or relevant to health and wellness.